-Bothar Sion (L-50555 local distributor road from the Dublin Road to Bailis)
+L-50555 local distributor road from the Dublin Road to Bailis

-The further completion of the local distributor road network is critical to the implementation of the Master Plan contained in the Integrated Development Framework Plan that underpins the Development Strategy proposed in this Development Plan.
-The proposed local distributor road network, when completed, will link all of the radial routes in Navan to each other and to the motorway interchanges without having to pass through the existing town centre.
-This will allow a reconsideration and prioritisation of the existing road space for other forms of public and sustainable transport.
+The construction of the local distributor road network is critical to the implementation of the masterplan contained in the Integrated Development Framework Plan that underpins the Development Strategy proposed in this Development Plan.
+The proposed local distributor road network will link all of the radial routes in Navan to each other and to the motorway interchanges without having to pass through the existing town centre.

-An important consideration in the recommended alignment of the local distributor road network is the location of the M3 Motorway by-pass of Navan and the two interchanges.
+An important consideration in the recommended alignment of the local distributor road network was the location of the proposed M3 Motorway by-pass of Navan and the two proposed interchanges.
 The proposed network splits the potential traffic from the town towards the two interchanges and the network is not looped.
-Traffic originated in the northern section of Navan is channelled towards the south-west in the direction of the Athboy Road Interchange to the Motorway, while the traffic originated in the eastern areas of the town accesses the Motorway via the Kilcarn Interchange.
-The traffic generated to the south of the town has both interchange options available.
-However, it is noted that in the 2013 Navan Traffic Model, tests undertaken indicate that the construction of an additional river crossing which would link the Boyne to Slane Roads is potentially required to maximise the benefit arising from LDR 5 (linking Slane and Kingscourt roads) and LDR 1(a) (linking Dublin to Trim roads).
-This option shall be further explored in conjunction with the further development and refinement of the Navan Traffic Model in conjunction with the NTA.
+Traffic originated in the northern section of Navan will be channelled towards the south-west in the direction of the Athboy Road Interchange to the Motorway, while the traffic originated in the eastern areas of the town will access the Motorway via the Kilcarn Interchange.
+The traffic generated to the south of the town will have both interchange options available.